has2k1/plydata/README.rst

     import pandas as pd
     import numpy as np
-    from plydata import define, query
+    from plydata import define, query, if_else

+    # NOTE: query is the equivalent of dplyr's filter but with
+    #      slightly different python syntax  for the expressions

     df = pd.DataFrame({
         'x': [0, 1, 2, 3],